GUIDELINES FOR INTERSPIRITUAL DISCUSSION AND MENTORING

 - Expand your exclusive identity to one that is inclusive and universal.

 - Do not respond to a statement by another person with disagreement, agreement, or affirmation.
 Simply listen compassionately, allowing the statement of another to rest in contemplative reflection and silence.

 - Refrain from imposing or projecting your personal views on others’ traditions, beliefs, or practices on others.

 - Do not try to speak for another person’s spiritual tradition or practice.

 - Refrain from imposing a single universal truth on all religions and spiritual traditions that might not be shared by the traditions themselves or the person with whom you are working.

 - If you belong to a specific tradition, speak “from” it rather than “for” it.

-- Help the mentee to avoid misappropriating, or lifting out of context, a specific practice from one tradition and grafting it into their practice without knowing its indigenous meaning and purpose.
+- Be careful not to misappropriate, or lift out of context, a specific practice from one tradition and graft it onto another tradition or your practice without knowing its indigenous meaning.

 - Engage in compassionate listening to elicit the experience and wisdom within each individual.